mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

-* In members page, you can now sort members based on the number of apps user belongs to .
+* In Control Center, on the [Members](/developerportal/control-center/#members) page you can now sort members based on the number of apps to which they belong.
-* We have introduced an export feature for email domains under general settings tab which is present in Company settings page.
+* In Control Center, we introduced an export feature to make it possible for you to export email domains on the [Company Settings](/developerportal/control-center/#company) tab.

 ### April 20th, 2023